ruhoh/blog/README.md

 This starts a web server that hosts your blog here: [http://localhost:9292](http://localhost:9292)

-To access the bundled ruhoh (2.0.alpha) you'll need precede your commands with `bundle exec`:
+To access the bundled ruhoh (2.1) you'll need precede your commands with `bundle exec`:

     $ bundle exec ruhoh help

+#### Run without Bundler

+To omit calling `bundler` with every command download the gem into your global environment:

+    $ gem install ruhoh

+Now you can make calls without bundler:

+    $ ruhoh help
+    $ ruhoh console

+Note this will set `ruhoh` to the latest version so you can no longer easily switch across ruhoh versions.

 #### Make it Your Own